Aman-Hegde/SDLC-of-a-Real-World-System/README.md

 # Repository Structure

-**Initial Report:**
+**1.Initial Report:**
 Contains the initial draft of the SDLC analysis prepared during the early phase of the project.
 This version reflects the preliminary study before detailed revisions and improvements.
 (File: *Initial Document Task1.docx*)

-**Final Report:**
+**1.Final Report:**
 Contains the revised and finalized version of the project after incorporating improvements in requirement analysis, SDLC model comparison, and overall documentation quality.
 This version is intended for final evaluation and submission.
 (Files: *Final Document Task1.docx* and *DB_report_Final Document Task1.pdf*)

 # Files Included

-- DB_report_Final Document Task1.pdf – Final project report (PDF)
+-DB_report_Final Document Task1.pdf – Final project report (PDF)
-- Final Document Task1.docx – Final project report (Word)
-- Initial Document Task1.docx – Initial draft version (Word)
+-Final Document Task1.docx – Final project report (Word) -Initial Document Task1.docx – Initial draft version (Word)

 # Project Objectives

-- To analyze a real-world healthcare system using SDLC concepts
+-To analyze a real-world healthcare system using SDLC concepts
-- To compare SDLC models such as Waterfall, Incremental, and Spiral
+-To compare SDLC models such as Waterfall, Incremental, and Spiral
-- To study requirements engineering and risk management in healthcare systems
+-To study requirements engineering and risk management in healthcare systems